fu1two/stimulus_set/README.md

 #### MVP

-One color, all symbols, all shadings.
+One color, all numbers, all symbols, all shadings.

+All green.
+One to three symbols.
+No shading, part shading, and full shading.
+Diamond, squiggle, and oval.

 ## Getting Started